jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

 schema = graphene.Schema(query=Query)
 ```
-Here you can see how pass these arguments in GraphQL schema execution:
+Here you can see how to pass these arguments in GraphQL schema execution:

 ![graphql_paramertrized.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640178124421/ItoL4wVA_.png)

 ## Autogenerated schema
 We don't have to define GraphQL schema and REST serialization functions / classes from scratch.
 For GraphQL we can use `graphene-sqlalchemy` library, while in REST `marshmallow-sqlalchemy` library to build schema upon SQLAlchemy ORM models.
 It can give a head start and fast iteration but has also a huge drawback.
-You share the domain model in the public contract (with application clients, like frontend app).
-So you must consider all pros and cons whether it is worth doing.
+You share the domain model in the public contract (with application clients, like the frontend app).
+So you must consider all pros and cons and whether it is worth doing.

 ## Summary
 In this post I showed you how you can start with GraphQL when you are familiar with REST (or in opposite direction).
-However, I understand that this post does not cover important part of application building, like authentication or authorization.
-This can be a material for another text.
+However, I understand that this post does not cover an important part of application building, like authentication or authorization.
+This can be material for another text.

 Here is a full project implementation: https://github.com/jorzel/service-layer/ because in code listings some parts were omitted for better readability.